 It is widely recognized that community health centers serve as an essential “safety net” for the area’s most vulnerable residents.
 CHP members and staff are committed to developing and advocating for affordable health services that meet the needs of our diverse population.

-Community Health Partnership’s members include Asian Americans for Community Involvement (AACI), Gardner Family Health Network, Indian Health Center of Santa Clara Valley, Mar Monte Community Clinic, MayView Community Health Center, North East Medical Services (NEMS), Planned Parenthood Mar Monte, Ravenswood Family Health Center, RotaCare Bay Area, Inc., School Health Clinics of Santa Clara County, and ex-officio member Santa Clara Valley Health & Hospital System.
+Community Health Partnership’s members include Asian Americans for Community Involvement (AACI), Gardner Family Health Network, Indian Health Center of Santa Clara Valley, Mar Monte Community Clinic, MayView Community Health Center, North East Medical Services (NEMS), Planned Parenthood Mar Monte, Ravenswood Family Health Center, RotaCare Bay Area, Inc., and School Health Clinics of Santa Clara County.
 In addition, Community Health Partnership is fortunate to have countless partners whose ongoing financial support helps to achieve our organization’s mission.

 Many of our member health centers were founded to provide primary care to medically underserved populations.
 Their commitment to this mission holds strong to this day.
 CHP’s member health centers have multi-cultural and culturally competent staff.
 In addition to primary care services, our member health centers and clinics offer an array of programs, including dental care, mental health services, support groups, family planning, case management, health education, nutritional care, outreach, and prenatal services.
 With their combined budgets of over $64 million, CHP's members are an important economic force in the community employing hundreds of health care professionals and providing critical services to a widely diverse population of undeserved patients.